WRLC Handbook

 Use of a full day’s leave time must correspond to the employee’s approved schedule (not including lunch).
 That is, a full day of annual leave would equal 7 hours for a 5-day week and 8.75 hours for a 4-day week.

-A formal telework arrangement should not be viewed as a means for the employee to provide substantial ongoing care for young children or other dependents.
-An employee participating in a telework arrangement is responsible for fully performing his/her job duties and to achieve the same high level of productivity that is expected at the office.
+An employee participating in a remote work arrangement is responsible for fully performing his/her job duties and to achieve the same high level of productivity that is expected at the office.

-Telework schedules for one or more employees should not create additional work for other employees.
-Telework requests will not be approved in cases where telework would increase the burden on on-site staff.
+Remote work schedules for one or more employees should not create additional work for other employees.
+These requests will not be approved in cases where the remote work would increase the burden on on-site staff.

-Should on-site meetings be requested, the telework employees are expected to attend in person.
+Should on-site meetings be requested, the remote employees are expected to attend in person.

 Eligibility